PineappleMadie/NEON-forecast-challenge/README.md

 install.packages('remotes')
-install.packages('tidyverse') # collection of R packages for data manipulation, analysis, and visualisation install.packages('lubridate') # working with dates and times remotes::install_github('eco4cast/neon4cast') # package from NEON4cast challenge organisers to assist with forecast building and submission
+install.packages('tidyverse') # collection of R packages for data manipulation, analysis, and visualisation install.packages('lubridate') # working with dates and times remotes::install_github('eco4cast/neon4cast', force = TRUE) # package from NEON4cast challenge organisers to assist with forecast building and submission and forcing it to be installed
 ```

 ## 2. Get the code